Jesse Treviño: Major works

 Treviño's first mural-sized work was Mi Vida, 1971–72, painted on the bedroom wall of his home at West Mistletoe Avenue, San Antonio.
 It depicted the after-effects of the artist's service in Vietnam, caused by his near-fatal wounds.
 The mural's central element is the face of a beautiful young woman, partially obscured by a monumental rendition of Treviño's prosthetic limb from which his Purple Heart medal is suspended.
 On the right, a young soldier is painted in black-and-white.
 A Ford Mustang, bought with the artist's disability pay, is on the left.
 The beer, cigarettes, and the pain-killer at the top of the painting are substances he used to combat excruciating pain.
-Treviño has called this work "probably one of the most important pieces ... [out of] all of the pieces I've ever done."
+Treviño has called this work "probably one of the most important pieces ... [out of] all of the pieces I've ever done".
+"I remember that as almost the beginning of my whole career", he told Elda Silva in 2009.

-After removal from the house, Mi Vida was first exhibited publicly at the Museo Alameda in San Antonio in the retrospective Jesse Treviño: Mi Vida in 2009-10.
-"Pop Art meets Surrealism," wrote curator Ruben Cordova in the curatorial statement printed in the brochure.
+After removal from the house, Mi Vida was first exhibited publicly at the Museo Alameda in San Antonio in the retrospective Jesse Treviño: Mi Vida in 2009–10.
+"Pop Art meets Surrealism," wrote curator Ruben C. Cordova in the curatorial statement printed in the brochure.
+At the time of the retrospective, Elaine Ayala said it was a painting "that many had heard of but few had seen".
 Mi Vida was subsequently exhibited at the Henry B. Gonzalez Convention Center in San Antonio in 2019.
-Mi Vida was featured in the Smithsonian American Art Museum's exhibit Artists Respond: American Art and the Vietnam War, 1965-1975 in 2019-2020, which traveled to the Minneapolis Institute of Art after it was seen in Washington DC.
-Melissa Ho, curator of the Smithsonian exhibition, noted: "Trevino’s haunting, hallucinatory work anchored the final gallery of the show, stopping visitors in their tracks."
+Mi Vida was featured in the Smithsonian American Art Museum's exhibit Artists Respond: American Art and the Vietnam War, 1965–1975 in 2019–2020, which traveled to the Minneapolis Institute of Art after it was seen in Washington DC.
+Melissa Ho, curator of the Smithsonian exhibition, noted: "Trevino's haunting, hallucinatory work anchored the final gallery of the show, stopping visitors in their tracks."
+Mi Vida will be on view at San Antonio's main library for two years, commencing April 1, 2023.

 Cordova notes how quickly Treviño mastered a new kind of painting with his left hand: "what's most amazing to me is how strong his works were immediately after losing his arm. ...
 I would just assume that he'd need a long time to retrain.
 But it's just like he reloaded and came right out and painted better than ever."

 As he was finishing Mi Vida, Treviño painted another important work called La Fe (1972).
 This hand picking oranges (which has a tattoo of a cross) refers to the United Farm Workers and the Chicano movement.
-Treviño said both paintings were “done in the spirit of Con Safo.”
+Treviño said both paintings were "done in the spirit of Con Safo".